Jason Robards: Early life

-As a youth, Robards also witnessed first-hand the decline of his father's acting career.
-The elder Robards had enjoyed considerable success during the era of silent films, but he fell out of favor after the advent of "talkies" (sound film), leaving the younger Robards soured on the Hollywood film industry.

-The teenage Robards excelled in athletics, running a 4:18-mile during his junior year at Hollywood High School in Los Angeles.
-(Note: The California state high school mile run record in 1940 was 4:26.)
+As a youth, Robards also experienced the decline of his father's acting career.
+The elder Robards had enjoyed considerable success during the era of silent films, but he fell out of favor after the advent of sound film, leaving the younger Robards soured on the Hollywood film industry.
+The teenage Robards excelled in athletics at Hollywood High School in Los Angeles.
 Although his prowess in sports attracted interest from several universities, Robards decided to enlist in the United States Navy upon his graduation in 1940.